neonowy/node-rcswitch/README.md

 * `0F` Button off

-The input string for the function is `[homecode][channel][on/off value]` e.g. F000000FFFFF for homecode 100000 Channel A button on.
+The input string for the function is `[homecode][channel][on/off value]` e.g. F000000FFFFF for homecode 100000, Channel A and button on.